Ganesha at the Guimet Museum, Paris

 myminifactory

-Ganesha also known as Ganapati and Vinayaka, is one of the best-known and most worshipped deities in the Hindu pantheon.
-His image is found throughout India and Nepal.
-Hindu sects worship him regardless of affiliations.
-Devotion to Ganesha is widely diffused and extends to Jains, Buddhists, and beyond India.
-Although he is known by many attributes, Ganesha's elephant head makes him easy to identify.
-Ganesha is widely revered as the remover of obstacles, the patron of arts and sciences and the deva of intellect and wisdom.
-As the god of beginnings, he is honoured at the start of rituals and ceremonies.
+Ganesha, famously known as Ganapati and Vinayaka, stands out as one of the most revered deities in Hinduism.
+His image is omnipresent across India and Nepal.
+Hindu sects worship Ganesha without any divisions or affiliations.
+Devotion to Ganesha has spread far and wide, reaching Jains, Buddhists, and extending beyond Indian borders.
+Ganesha's elephant head makes him instantly recognizable despite numerous attributes associated with him.
+Ganesha is widely revered as the remover of obstacles, patron of arts and sciences, and deva of intellect and wisdom.
+As the god of beginnings, he is honored at the start of rituals and ceremonies.
 Ganesha is also invoked as patron of letters and learning during writing sessions.
-Several texts relate mythological anecdotes associated with his birth and exploits and explain his distinct iconography.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+Several texts tell mythological anecdotes related to his birth and exploits, explaining his distinct iconography.
+This object is part of "Scan The World", a non-profit initiative introduced by MyMiniFactory.
+Through this initiative, we are creating a digital archive of fully 3D printable sculptures, artworks, and landmarks from across the globe for public access free of charge.
+Scan The World is an open-source, community-driven effort.
+If you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.

 Download Model from myminifactory